 5. Avoid large deposits with an unfamiliar mover.

 Unless there are special circumstances involved with your move, most agencies will not require more than 20% of the estimated cost of a move as a deposit.
 Many agencies don’t require payment until they deliver your items to your new place.
 Some might ask for fuel and staffing charges to cover their expenses in packing, driving, and unloading the truck.
-If a deposit is necessary, then use a credit card so that you can easily contest the charges if the company doesn’t hold up their end of the bargain.
+If a deposit is necessary, then use a credit card so that you can easily contest the charges if the company doesn’t hold up its end of the bargain.

 6. File complaints if you don’t receive a professional service.